mateyct/startup/README.md

 ### Elevator pitch

 Do you want to show off your amazing drawing skills to your friends?
 Want to cure some boredom?
-DrawnLine is solves both of these problems!
+DrawnLine solves both of these problems!
 Using DrawnLine, you can easily get together with your friends virtually to play a drawing game together.
-Just get on the app, connect, and then start drawing away!
-Each person have turns drawing and guessing the given word.
-Your friends will know how good you are at drawing, and it'll keep you wanting to back for more!
+Just get on the website, connect, and then start drawing away!
+Each person will have turns drawing and guessing the given word.
+Your friends will know how good you are at drawing, and it'll keep you wanting to come back for more!

 ### Design